sirtekyt/emailSender/README.md

 # Sender

-You can specify sender in application.properties.
+You can specify sender in application.properties for GMAIL USER.
 This could be done through another class.

 # Receiver